ryouze/ryouze.github.io/content/posts/iconic-jdm-engines.md

 - **Tuning Considerations:** Capable of handling 500+ hp on stock internals.
 Regular timing belt checks and replacements are crucial for preventing catastrophic failure at higher power levels.
 Regular maintenance and cooling upgrades are advised for sustained high-power drifting.
 - **Cars:** Toyota Supra MKIV (A80) (1993–2002), Toyota Aristo (1991–1997).
 - **Cars' Cost**: Original: $45,000, Adjusted: $92,000 / 369,000 PLN (2024).
 - **Popularity:** The Supra MKIV became a cultural icon after featuring in *The Fast and the Furious* movies and the *Gran Turismo* game series.
 The 2JZ is commonly swapped into platforms like the Nissan Silvia and BMW E46 for its immense tuning potential.
-A common joke in the car community is that the Supra comes with 1,000 hp straight from the factory.
+The joke that "Supras come with 1,000 hp stock" has become so widespread that it’s practically a meme in the car community.

 #### Toyota 1JZ-GTE (1991–2001)